HousedHorse/3004-final/answers.md

 some abstract image class.
 Each one reimplements a pure virtual member function that "displays" the image.
 This allows the browser to display the proxy for the real image until it loads and leads to a better and more dynamic user experience.

-TODO: draw a picture of this
+TODO: paste amanda's good copy

 ### Question 5

-TODO: finish this in a few minutes
+The Facade design pattern is used to provide an abstraction to a more complicated interface.
+It allows the more complicated interface to be more easily or more simply used either by users (external actors) or by another class within the program.

-The Facade design pattern is used to
+The Bridge design pattern is used to provide a series of abstractions and connect them to a series of concrete implementors.

-The Bridge design pattern is used to
+For example, a program could have two types of views, each of which is bridged to one or more view panels depending on what type of view it is.

 ### Question 6